-The European Aviation Safety Agency (EASA) Private Pilots Licence (PPL) is the way to learn if you would like to add additional ratings to your licence or to continue into commercial aviation.
+The UK Civil Aviation Authority (CAA) Private Pilots Licence (PPL) is the way to learn if you would like to add additional ratings to your licence or to continue into commercial aviation.
 If you are learning to fly to carry your friends and family on good weather flights within Europe then you may wish to consider the Light Aircraft Pilots Licence (LAPL) instead.
 Requiring less training, it is slightly cheaper to obtain and requires a less stringent medical.
 Read this page to see the comparisons and choose the right training for you.

 Private Pilots Licence (PPL)